bnagy/enough/README.md

 A bit, but I prioritised performance over paranoia.

-If you think you're worth someone burning the biggest crypto backdoor of the last 10 years on you you should probably write something yourself.

 __There are other tools like this.
 Why is this one good?__

 1. I couldn't find anything that uses ECDSA, only RSA.
 2. Go is memory safe.
-3. It doesn't use OpenSSL
+3. It doesn't use OpenSSL.
 4. It produces cross platform binaries for almost anything, and has no library dependencies.

 ## Contributing